halirutan/IJGradleDependencyGraph/README.md

 # Usage

-First, you need to have an IntelliJ Plugin project that uses the Gradle IntelliJ Plugin build setup.
+First, you need to have an IntelliJ Platform Plugin project that uses the IntelliJ Platform Gradle Plugin build setup.
 You should have all tasks configured properly because otherwise, the dependency calculation will fail for certain tasks.